marchelzi/SafeDB/readme.md

 - [ ] Implement the `verify` command to verify the integrity of backup files.
 - [ ] Implement the `restore` command to restore databases from backup files.
+- [ ] Add support for backup all databases in a server.
 - [ ] Add support for more cloud storage options (e.g., AWS S3, Google Cloud Storage).
 - [ ] Add support for more databases (e.g., MySQL, SQLite).
 - [ ] Add more configuration options for advanced use cases.